Dr. Jehan Sadat, Former First Lady of Egypt

 Day 13 – Grand Egyptian Museum / Exclusive Lecture by Dr. Jehan Sadat at the Residence of Egypt’s Former President Anwar Sadat / Farewell Dinner

 You top off your tour with a visit to the long-anticipated Grand Egyptian Museum*.
 It is home to the world’s greatest collection of ancient Egyptian artifacts, preserving 7,000 years of Egyptian history.
 The highlight of the visit is the spectacular Pharaoh Tutankhamun collection, which is shown in its entirety for the first time.
+Apart from the most valuable collection of Egyptian antiquities, you also see the Khufu Solar Boat, which symbolically transported the Pharaoh Khufu from the living world to the afterlife.

 To complete your Inside Egypt experience, Archaeological Paths arranges a private meeting and exclusive lecture by Egypt’s former First Lady, Dr. Jehan Sadat.
 The meeting is held in her Cairo home, the former Presidential Residence, allowing you to cross paths with living history.
 Dr. Sadat tells you about her life as First Lady and her lifelong goal of world peace.
 The meeting gives you an understanding of Egypt’s modern history and an opportunity to get to personally know one of the most recognized living Egyptian women.
 After the lecture, Dr. Sadat answers your questions and shares a delicious homemade treat.